pingcap/docs-cn/tidb-configuration-file.md

 - Default value: `"cancel"` (In TiDB v4.0.2 and earlier versions, the default value is `"log"`)
 - The valid options are `"log"` and `"cancel"`.
 When `oom-action="log"`, it prints the log only.
 When `oom-action="cancel"`, it cancels the operation and outputs the log.

-### `enable-streaming`

-- Determines whether to enable the data fetch mode of streaming in Coprocessor.
-- Default value: `false`

 ### `lower-case-table-names`

 - Configures the value of the `lower-case-table-names` system variable.